Find Affordable College Courses

 On average, natural resources and conservation graduates from UMN Crookston take out $20,500 in student loans while working on their degree.

-With a ranking of #9, Minnesota State University - Mankato did quite well on this year’s best schools for natural resources and conservation students.
-Minnesota State Mankato is a fairly large public school located in the city of Mankato.
+Minnesota State University - Mankato landed the #9 spot in the 2023 rankings for the best natural resources and conservation programs.
+Minnesota State Mankato is a fairly large public school located in the small city of Mankato.

 Full Natural Resources & Conservation at Minnesota State University - Mankato Report